joanaBrit/tube-wise/client/README.md

 - From: To:
 - Date
 - A selecter to select the tube lines
+- Lift disruptions for people accessibility.
+- Info about if it's crowding
+- Info about AccidentStats

 Tube lines
 - Fetch the API to show the tube lines ✅
 - Line status ✅
-- Info about the Station Data if it's close desruptions
+- Info about the Station Data if it's close desruptions ✅
-- Lift disruptions for people accessibility.
-- Info about if it's crowding
+- Add a Spinner ✅
-- Info about AccidentStats
+- Styling

 5. Token Storage: